-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 2.1 Landlords must accept a complaint unless there is a valid reason not to do so.
-If landlords decide not to accept a complaint they must be able to evidence their reasoning.
-Each complaint must be considered on its own merits Yes Complaints Policy All complaints will be accepted unless the matter being raised is not covered under the "complaint" policy section.
-A complaints policy must set out the circumstances in which a matter will not be considered as a complaint or escalated, and these circumstances must be fair and reasonable to residents.
-Acceptable exclusions include: Yes Complaints Policy Our Complaints Policy highlights the circumstances where we might not accept a complaint however, we will always ensure that residents are supported through the most appropriate channel.
-2.2 The issue giving rise to the complaint occurred over twelve months ago.
+CODE PROVISION CODE REQUIREMENT COMPLY: YES / NO EVIDENCE COMMENTARY / EXPLANATION 2.1 Landlords must accept a complaint unless there is a valid reason not to do so.
+If landlords decide not to accept a complaint, they must be able to evidence their reasoning.
+Each complaint must be considered on its own merits Yes Complaints Policy Section 2.1-2.6 All complaints will be accepted unless the matter being raised is not covered under 3.7 of the complaint policy.
+2.2 A complaints policy must set out the circumstances in which a matter will not be considered as a complaint or escalated, and these circumstances must be fair and reasonable to residents.
+Acceptable exclusions include: The issue giving rise to the complaint occurred over twelve months ago.
 Legal proceedings have started.
 This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court.
 Matters that have previously been considered under the complaints policy.
+Yes Complaints Policy Section 3.7 Our Complaints Policy highlights the circumstances where we might not accept a complaint however, we will always ensure that residents are supported through the most appropriate channel.

-2.3 Landlords must accept complaints referred to them within 12 months of the issue occurring or the resident becoming aware of the issue, unless they are excluded on other grounds.
+CODE PROVISION CODE REQUIREMENT COMPLY: YES / NO EVIDENCE COMMENTARY / EXPLANATION 2.3 Landlords must accept complaints referred to them within 12 months of the issue occurring or the resident becoming aware of the issue unless they are excluded on other grounds.
 Landlords must consider whether to apply discretion to accept complaints made outside this time limit where there are good reasons to do so.
-Yes Complaints Policy Our complaints policy details that we'll accept complaints within 12 months of the issue happening, or complainants becoming aware of the issue.
-Our policy also states that we'll use discretion to accept older complaints.
+Yes Complaints Policy Section 2.4 Our complaints policy details that we will accept complaints within 12 months of the issue happening, or complainants becoming aware of the issue.
+Our policy also states that we will use discretion to accept older complaints.
 2.4 If a landlord decides not to accept a complaint, an explanation must be provided to the resident setting out the reasons why the matter is not suitable for the complaints process and the right to take that decision to the Ombudsman.
 If the Ombudsman does not agree that the exclusion has been fairly applied, the Ombudsman may tell the landlord to take on the complaint.
-Yes Complaints Policy If we do not accept a complaint, the reasoning, evidence, and details of how to refer the decision to the Housing Ombudsman is included in written communication with the resident.
+Yes.
+Complaints Policy Section 2.7 If we do not accept a complaint, the reasoning, evidence, and details of how to refer the decision to the Housing Ombudsman is included in a written response.
 2.5 Landlords must not take a blanket approach to excluding complaints; they must consider the individual circumstances of each complaint.
-Yes Complaints Policy All complaints are considered on the individual circumstances of each case.
+Yes Complaints Policy Section 3.9 All complaints are considered on the individual circumstances of each case.
 Refusals are only made in line with our Complaints Policy.